This tutorial shows how to create a Capital Investment Plan in Excel.

 Add a Profit and Loss Statement to show the impact of your financial model’s calculations on the net income.

-Link the revenue calculations directly to the Profit and Loss Statements.
+Hence, link the revenue calculations directly to the Profit and Loss Statements.
 Also, include the variable and fixed operational and resourcing costs, interest expenses and tax calculations.

-Note that my template uses Excel’s SUMPRODUCT formula to adjust the depreciation to the useful life assumption.
+Also, the spreadsheet uses Excel’s SUMPRODUCT formula to adjust the depreciation to the useful life assumption.
 You can read more about combining SUMPRODUCT with conditional statements here [external link].

 Step 6.
 Show Capital Investment in a Cash Flow Statement